Is this the Hunter Valley’s most underrated restaurant?

-If you see him in action, you’ll know why working and managing two restaurants was nigh on impossible.
-Emerson is very involved in every aspect of the restaurant.
-It’s not uncommon for you to find him taking phone bookings and on a Tuesday night, making pottery plates, cups and other décor for use at the restaurant.
+Unsurprisingly, Emerson is very involved in every aspect of the restaurant.
+It’s not uncommon for you to find him taking phone bookings and often making pottery plates, cups, and other décor for use at the restaurant.
 Something Emerson clearly gets a kick out of.

 “Pottery is my downtime.
 I just thought, why not do something that I can actually use at the restaurant.
 Seeing a dish that I created, that I put on my own plate.
 You just get so much satisfaction out of that.”

-Next time you’re planning a breakfast, lunch or evening out, give Emerson’s new menu a go.
-It’s an absolute must in our book!
+The incredibly humble yet ever-so-tasty and memorable venue that is Emerson’s Restaurant is an absolute must for any who considers themselves a foodie.
+Next time you’re planning a breakfast, lunch, or evening out, give Emerson’s Restaurant in Hunter Valley’s Lovedale a try.
+It’s an absolute must in our opinion!